Stereo4D: Learning How Things Move in 3D from Internet Stereo Videos: Creating a dataset of 4D scenes

 We set $\lambda_{\mathsf{reg}}=10^{-4}$ and optimize Eqn.~\ref{eqn:objective} using Adam with a learning rate of 0.05 for 100 steps.
 The effect of track optimization is shown in \Fig{track_optimization}.
 The optimized motion is smoother and does not contain high frequency noise.

-\textbf{Implementation details.} {\it Shot-selection.} Rather than work with the full video, we break the footage into discrete, trackable shots using ORB-SLAM2's stereo estimation mode~\cite{murartal2015orbslam} following~\cite{zhou2018stereo}. {\it Field of View.} While estimating pose, we use a $140^\circ$ FoV fisheye format, which we found to capture more of the (usually static) background and less of the (often dynamic) foreground, yielding more reliable camera poses. {\it Stereo Confidence Checks.} We discard pixels where the $y$-component of RAFT flow is more than 1 pixel (since rectified stereo pairs should have perfectly horizontal motion) and where the stereo cycle consistency error is more than 1 pixel (since such pixels are unreliable). {\it Dense 2D tracks.} To get dense tracks, we run BootsTAP with dense query points: for every 10th frame, we uniformly initialize $128\times128$ query points on frames of resolution 512 $\times$ 512.
+\textbf{Implementation details.} {\it Shot-selection.} Rather than work with the full video, we break the footage into discrete, trackable shots using ORB-SLAM2's stereo estimation mode~\cite{murartal2015orbslam} following~\cite{zhou2018stereo}. {\it Field of view.} While estimating pose, we use a $140^\circ$ FoV fisheye format, which we found to capture more of the (usually static) background and less of the (often dynamic) foreground, yielding more reliable camera poses. {\it Stereo confidence checks.} We discard pixels where the $y$-component of RAFT flow is more than 1 pixel (since rectified stereo pairs should have perfectly horizontal motion) and where the stereo cycle consistency error is more than 1 pixel (since such pixels are unreliable). {\it Dense 2D tracks.} To obtain dense tracks, we run BootsTAP with dense query points: for every 10th frame, we uniformly initialize $128\times128$ query points on frames of resolution 512 $\times$ 512.
 We then prune redundant tracks that overlap on the same pixel. {\it Drifting tracks.} Since 2D tracks can drift on textureless regions, we discard moving 3D tracks that correspond to certain semantic categories (\textit{e.g.}, ``walls'', ``building'', ``road'', ``earth'', ``sidewalk''), detected by DeepLabv3~\cite{chen2017rethinking} on ADE20K classes~\cite{zhou2017scene, zhou2019semantic}.

-\textbf{Filtering details.} A fraction of the video clips that are processed may be unsuitable because they either (1) are not videos, and are entirely static images, (2) contain cross-fades, or (3) have text or other synthetic graphics.
+\textbf{Filtering details.} A fraction of the video clips that are processed are unsuitable because they either (1) are not videos, but entirely static images, (2) contain cross-fades, or (3) have text or other synthetic graphics.
 To discard text and title sequences, we avoid creating video clips from the start and ends of the source videos.
 We identify cross-fades by running SIFT~\cite{lowe2004sift} matching through the video at multiple temporal scales and discarding video clips with static camera but with fewer than 5 SIFT matches between frames that are 5 seconds apart.